Extraordinary Ordinary Women of Montana State University

 - March 29 - We presented the stories of some of these amazing women as part of the Herstory of Montana State University at the Diversity Symposium.

 - October 19 - November 9 - Installation in the Renne Library on the MSU Bozeman campus.

 The PCOSUW solicited nominations from March 29th through May 15th for women who have had an impact on the status of women at MSU and are inspiring or have inspired others by their example.
-Honorees will be notified in July 2018.
-Those selected will be recognized at an event in the fall as the first class of inductees for what we hope will be an annual event.
+Honorees were notified in July 2018 and honored at a celebration in November 2018.
+Learn more about those events.

 - Affiliation with MSU

 - Had an impact on the status of women